johnno1962/Dynamo/README.md

 Testing with [JMeter](http://jmeter.apache.org/) as shown Dynamo can serve 12,000 requests per minute and 6,000 requests per minute for an SSL server.
-For further information about the classes and protools that make up Dynamo you consult the jazzy docs [here](http://johnholdsworth.com/dynamo/docs/).
+For further information about the classes and protools that make up Dynamo please consult the jazzy docs [here](http://johnholdsworth.com/dynamo/docs/).

 Incorporating the DynamoWebServer in your web server or application is simple.
 The initialiser takes a port number and a list of "processors" (applications or document processors)